-Whether you want to teach in additional subject areas or gain new skills in areas such as technology or leadership, the MSEd Self-Designed specialization allows you to customize your online degree program with the courses that best prepare you to achieve your professional goals.
+Whether you want to teach in additional subject areas or gain new skills in areas such as technology or leadership, the MSEd Self-Designed (Non-Licensure) specialization allows you to customize your online degree program with the courses that best prepare you to achieve your professional goals.

 By individualizing your studies in this self-designed master’s program, you can expand your teaching skills and knowledge across multiple content areas and prepare to meet the specific needs of your students and school.

 For those interested in reducing their tuition costs and time to degree completion, the MSEd Self-Designed specialization may be completed in as little as 12 months.* These educators should be: